MayorFalomo/Twitter-clone/README.md

 i made sure Components were reusable so i didn't have to build as much many components as i should have from scratch.

-All useEffects have a dependency Array, and some useEffects only run after a value has been gotten.
+All useEffects have a dependency Array to avoid re-renders.
 ## Deployment

 To deploy this project run